IRAQ – The Trip

 On the walls inside, Hebrew script appears under a dome with medieval Islamic floral designs.

-It was not possible to actually visit the tomb.
+It was not possible to visit the tomb.

 BORSIPPA was an important ancient city of Sumer, built on both sides of a lake about 17.7 km (11.0 mi) southwest of Babylon on the east bank of the Euphrates.
-The Jewish historian, Josephus, mentions the city in relation to the war between Cyrus the Great and Nabonnedus.
-Borsippa is mentioned in texts from the Ur III period, the Seleucid period, early Islamic texts, and in the Babylonian Talmud.
+The Jewish historian, Josephus, mentions the city about the war between Cyrus the Great and Nabonnedus.
+Borsippa is mentioned in texts from the Ur III period, the Seleucid period, early Islamic texts, and the Babylonian Talmud.
 Borsippa was dependent upon Babylon and was never the seat of regional power.

 The temple to Nabu at Borsippa was destroyed in 484 BC during the suppression of a revolt against the Achaemenid king Xerxes.